 Is Hollywood Real?

 Hollywood is a state of mind more than anything else.
 But, yes, Hollywood also happens to be a specific region within the city limits of Los Angeles, California.
 On the map below, you can easily find Paramount Studios in the bottom right.
-When the Boss Radio format was launched in 1965 of KHJ, Los Angeles, the offices and studios were located on Melrose Avenue adjacent to that famous motion picture and television production facility.
+When the Boss Radio format was launched in 1965 on the air at KHJ, Los Angeles, the offices and studios were located on Melrose Avenue adjacent to that famous motion picture and television production facility.

 Listen to a two minute audio history of KHJ, Los Angeles that I produced so you can experience the radio station from a listener’s perspective starting in the 1920s up through the turn of the 21st century:

-The music was the main focus of how the station sounded to the listeners.
-But, one of the most popular things to do here at this website is to spend time enjoying the on-air promotional materials that were designed and created for Boss Radio on KHJ, Los Angeles.
+The rock and roll music of the era was the main focus of how the station sounded to the listeners.
+But one of the most popular things to do here at this website is to spend time enjoying the on-air promotional materials that were designed and created for Boss Radio on KHJ, Los Angeles.
 This core element of Boss Radio KHJ can be especially addictive because of the unique style and sound of the promotions.
 Here you also will find other related promotional recordings that each have historical significance stemming from Boss Radio on KHJ and spanning many years since the 1960s.

 |Jingles: Arguably the most unforgettable audio element of Boss Radio on KHJ were the musical jingles that were heard daily in and around the music, news, and announcers on the radio station:|